royalisloyal/E-Commerce-Analytics-Project/README.md

-## 👨‍💻 Data Analyst Project: E-Commerce Analytics Retail Simulation (PostgreSQL)
+##  Data Analyst Project: E-Commerce Analytics Retail Simulation (PostgreSQL)

 # Project Overview

-I designed and analyzed a comprehensive e-commerce dataset  to simulate real-world business challenges faced by Amazon-style retailers.
+I designed and analyzed a comprehensive e-commerce dataset  to simulate real-world business challenges like E-commerce business.
 This end-to-end analytics project leverages **PostgreSQL** to extract actionable insights that drive strategic decision-making.

 The project also focuses on data cleaning, handling null values, and solving real-world business problems using structured queries.